This article explores 7 simple ways to make the most of your MS Project Online experience.

 It is possible to change the names of projects and bars but not the dates.
 You have the option to change the status and, thus, the colors of the bars and the milestones.
-Linking the status to properties in the source project via the user interface is currently impossible.
+It’s not currently possible to link the status to properties in the source project via the user interface.

 You can move projects up or down but not their bars.
 The presentation of the bars is recalculated each time to ensure optimal use of the available screen space.

 The structure of the source project has minimal impact on the presentation.
 This may not matter too much, as you will very likely integrate only summary tasks.

 #6 How to build a Project Online project status report?

 However, the out-of-box views are limited and only provide some of the information you may be looking for in a format that can quickly give the status of your project.

 You can use Power BI or Excel reports/dashboards to achieve these goals.

 However, these options either may not be accessible to you, or you may encounter limitations such as the following: